 In a perfect world, GRAS could be fine.
-However, lobbyists and sponsored science has allowed people to shut their eyes to problem.
+However, lobbyists and sponsored science have allowed people to shut their eyes to the problem.
 After all, we live in a world where doctors say things like, “A persistent rash is common.
 Nothing causes it.”
 Or, “He’ll talk when he’s ready.
 Come back if he’s not talking at age 3.”
 Or, “All kids with Down syndrome have dark circles under their eyes and sinus problems.
 It’s not an allergy.”
 (We were told that last mistruth about our daughter.)

 The big problem, though, is the issue of trace amounts.
-The FDA (or CDC) often claims that small amount of a toxin in a particular source is “safe” because it’s too small an amount to do damage.
+The FDA (or CDC) often claims that a small amount of a toxin in a particular source is “safe” because it’s too small an amount to do damage.
 There are two problems with that statement:

 - Detox Problems.

 It’s a problem for those who can’t detox.
 Kids and adults with methylation issues (such as the MTHFR gene mutation common to autistic people and people with Down syndrome) cannot process out those small amounts.
-That means, those toxins bioaccumulate in the body, and what was once a small amount is now building up to toxic levels.
+That means those toxins bioaccumulate in the body, and what was once a small amount is now building up to toxic levels.